 The human impact of banning refugees from the US

-On June 26, the Supreme Court ruled 5-4 in favor of upholding President Trump’s September executive order to restrict travel from several majority Muslim countries—Syria, Iran, Yemen, Libya, and Somalia—as well as North Korea and Venezuela, to the United States.
+In June 2018, the Supreme Court ruled 5-4 in favor of upholding President Trump’s September executive order to restrict travel from several majority Muslim countries—Syria, Iran, Yemen, Libya, and Somalia—as well as North Korea and Venezuela, to the United States.
 Oxfam was on the scene, in front of the Supreme Court, to express our dismay at the normalization of religious discrimination.

 Refugees enrich our nation